plainflow/plainflow-digested-week/README.md

 We will mention all the featured authors on twitter with the <a href="https://twitter.com/plainflow">@plainflow</a> account before sending the email out.

+<a href="https://www.plainflow.com/blog/plainflow-digested-week/">Here's a detailed article in our Blog.</a>

 ---

 ### Content Guidelines 📚